saintberry/php5-fpm/README.md

 When using the JSON option with recipes, if you do not wish to use a configuration value in the JSON attributes, you can simply set it to NOT_SET and it will not be included in the configuration file.
 Additionally, you can add more configuration values if they are missing, future proofing the template generation with JSON.

+As of version 4.0, you can auto-calculate the procs and workers needed and define the percentage of resources the pool should consume on the server.
+This allows for quick creation of php-fpm pools and not having to perform the calculation yourself.
+Please see the LWRP attributes below and the auto-calculation example.

 >#### Supported Chef Versions
 >Chef 12 and below
 >#### Supported Platforms